Secrets in hands of alleged RCMP spy would cause 'devastating' damage to Canada, allies: documents | CBC News

 "This type of information is among the most highly protected of national security assets, by any government standard and goes to the heart of Canada's sovereignty and security."

-The documents say that the possible dissemination of the documents in Ortis's possession would threaten Canada's relations with its allies.
+The documents say that the possible dissemination of the documents would threaten Canada's relations with its allies.

-"Disclosure of such information beyond the intended audience may reveal not only the classified content of the particular reporting, but could possibly lead to the discovery of sensitive sources and methods with grave consequences.
+"Disclosure of such information beyond the intended audience may reveal not only the classified content of the particular reporting, but could possibly lead to the discovery of sensitive sources and methods with grave consequences," the CSIS assessment said.

-"The loss of such information could also lead to a loss of confidence by our foreign partners," the CSIS analysis in the documents said.
+"The loss of such information could also lead to a loss of confidence by our foreign partners."

 Covert search of condo